All marine mammals are fully protected in New Zealand waters under the Marine Mammal Protection Act 1978.

 These rules and regulations are for the protection of the marine animals.
 The rules and regulations state that we must:

-- Do not to swim with dolphins if they are feeding or resting
+- Do not disturb dolphins if they are feeding or resting

-- Do not try to touch dolphins or feed them
+- At no time touch dolphins or feed them

 - Operate your boat slowly and quietly at “no wake” speed